What Is The Difference Between French Roulette And American Roulette?

-The way these roulette wheel numbers are ordered is not directly related to their arithmetical value.
-This sequence has been carefully devised to add elements of balance to the structure of the game.
-From a numeric perspective, it can be hard to gain any sense of pattern when looking at the layout, which can make it hard to think of a specific ‘sector’ when laying a bet.
+The order of these roulette wheel numbers is not directly related to their arithmetic value.
+This order has been carefully worked out to insert elements of balance into the structure of the game.
+Numerically, it can be difficult to get a sense of pattern when looking at the layout, which can make it difficult to think of a particular "sector" when placing a bet.

-But on closer inspection, some features become apparent:
+But on closer inspection some characteristics become clear:

-Red and black always alternate, which means that there can never be adjacent ‘runs’ of colour.
+- Red and black always alternate, which means that there can never be "gradients" next to each other.

-Odd and even numbers are spread out evenly around the wheel.
-That means there are never more than two odd or even numbers sited next to each other on the French roulette wheel.
+- Odd and even numbers are evenly distributed around the wheel.
+This means that in French roulette there are never more than two odd or even numbers next to each other.

-So the design and layout of wheel numbers is anything but random, and tends to give a clear visual impression of balance and fairness which contributes to the game’s appeal.
+The design and layout of the wheel numbers are therefore anything but random and give a clear visual impression of balance and fairness, which contributes to the attractiveness of the game.

-The American roulette wheel features a layout of the numbers 1-36, plus both a single zero and a double zero pocket.
-Furthermore, the numbers are laid out according to a slightly different pattern which, reading clockwise, looks like this:
+The American roulette wheel has a layout of the numbers 1-36, plus a single zero pocket and a double zero pocket.
+In addition, the numbers "0" are arranged according to a slightly different pattern, which looks clockwise as follows:

 0, 28, 9, 26, 30, 11, 7, 20, 32, 17, 5, 22, 34, 15, 3, 24, 36, 13, 1,